pyeventsourcing/esdbclient/README.md

 `None` by default, which means the stream will be read either from the start of the stream (the default behaviour), or from the end of the stream if `backwards` is `True` (see below).
-When reading a stream from a specific position in the stream, the recorded event at that position WILL be included, both when reading forwards from that position, and when reading backwards from that position.
+When reading a stream from a specific position in the stream, the recorded event at that position will be included, both when reading forwards from that position, and when reading backwards from that position.

-The optional argument `backwards` is a boolean, by default `False`, which means the stream will be read forwards by default, so that events are returned in the order they were appended, If `backwards` is `True`, the stream will be read backwards, so that events are returned in reverse order.
+The optional `backwards` argument is a boolean, by default `False`, which means the stream will be read forwards by default, so that events are returned in the order they were appended, If `backwards` is `True`, the stream will be read backwards, so that events are returned in reverse order.

-The optional argument `limit` is an integer which limits the number of events that will be returned.
+The optional `limit` argument is an integer which limits the number of events that will be returned.
 The default value is `sys.maxint`.

-The optional argument `timeout` is a Python `float` which sets a deadline for the completion of the gRPC operation.
+The optional `timeout` argument is a Python `float` which sets a deadline for the completion of the gRPC operation.

 This method returns a Python iterable object that yields `RecordedEvent` objects.
 These recorded event objects are instances of the `RecordedEvent` class (see below)